malmgrenola/square-circles/README.md

 1. As a site owner, I want to be able to administrate the reservations.
 2. As a cite owner, I want to be able to administrate the products the facilities has to offer.
-3. as a site owner, I want to be able to add and remove images so I can let site users know how the facilities looks.

 ### Design